redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 There are a couple of ways we could go about building this new feature:

-1. Start with the form, then the comment display
+1. Start with the form and then the comment display
-2. Start with the comment display, then add the form
+2. Start with the comment display and then add the form

 To keep things simple let's start with the display first, then we'll move on to more complex work of a form and service to save data.